Chelsea paid £150.8m by Premier League after winning 2016-17 title

 The Premier League also paid out nearly £220m to Aston Villa, Cardiff, Fulham, Newcastle, Norwich, QPR, Reading and Wigan in parachute payments.

-Villa, Newcastle and Norwich - the three most recently relegated sides - got almost £41m each.
+Villa, Newcastle and Norwich - the relegated sides in 2016 - got almost £41m each.

 |Premier League payment to clubs 2016-17